How to Make Shopify Store Faster?

 - 79% of customers are less likely to buy again from you if they are somehow dissatisfied with the Shopify store’s performance.
 Sure, load time is just one element affecting it, but it’s relatively easy to improve.

 - 64% of smartphone users expect a website to load in under two seconds.

 - 47% of customers expect a website to load in under four seconds.

-If it’s not sufficient motivation for you, be aware that one-second delay in website loading may lead to conversion drop of 7%.
+If it’s not sufficient motivation for you, be aware that a one-second delay in website loading may lead to a conversion drop of 7%.
 So if, for example, the annual sale in your Shopify store amounts to one million dollars, such a delay may cost you $70,000 per year.

 Checking site speed

 Before moving to the core of my article, you have to check how fast your Shopify store is.
 There are some tools you can use to do that.

 Whatever tool you use, together with the results, you will receive tips and recommendations on how to improve your website performance.
 Naturally, your first choice should be to use two tools provided by Google first and follow their advice.

 Now, that you have checked website performance, compare your results to recommendations from Google and Skilled.
 If your Shopify store loads up in less than one second, the rest of the article is probably not for you, and you are good to go.